Ghost Banana Tree

-Plot synopsis
+Plot

 The story is based on a Khmer tale.
 A man goes abroad for business.
 While he is away, his wife falls ill and dies.
 Her vengeful spirit begins to haunt the people of the village.
 The husband returns and believes his wife's ghost is actually his living wife until her ghost's arm grows unnaturally long.
 He flees the house for help, but, even after a proper Khmer burial, his wife's ghost follows him to a Buddhist monk's house, where he has sought safety.
 As he recites prayers, his wife's ghost climbs one of the many nearby banana trees to enter the house through a window.
 (It is traditionally considered inauspicious by the Khmer to grow banana trees close to a house, especially near a window.)
 She kills her husband, and the film ends with the couple's spirits flying to begin their next life together.